An airplane tacking off with Chicago Union Station in the background.

 1. From Union Station, head to Millennium Station (151 E. Randolph Street).

 2. Catch the South Shore Line, which runs directly to South Bend Airport.
-The South Shore Line terminates at the airport so that you won’t miss your stop.
+The South Shore Line terminates at the airport, so you won’t miss your stop.

 Getting to Millennium Station from Union Station